 Health information management is the practice of acquiring, analyzing, and protecting medical information used to provide quality patient care.
 It is a combination of business, science, and information technology.
 Health information management professionals are highly trained in the latest information management technology applications and understand the workflow in any healthcare provider organization, from large hospital systems to the private physician practice.
 They ensure a patient's health information and records are complete, accurate, and protected.
 Health information management professionals care for patients by caring for their medical data.
 They provide reliable and valid information that drives healthcare.
 Additionally, they play a key role in preparing, analyzing, and maintaining health records and ensure the privacy and security of health data.
 In addition to courses focused on these abilities, students develop practical skills in the management and supervision of health records and the healthcare reimbursement processes.
 Critical thinking, problem-solving, and leadership abilities are a critical component of this profession.
 A combination of general education and core curriculum provides students with the opportunity to become proficient in demonstrating these skills.
-Upon successful completion of this program : 1,140 clock hours/63 semester credits.
+Upon successful completion of this program, the graduate will be awarded a Health Information Management Associate of Science degree.
+Total Program: 1,140 clock hours/63 semester credits.
 Classification of Instructional Program code: 51.0707